tursodatabase/libsql/README.md

      is not part of the core SQLite library.
 But as most of the tests in this repository are written in Tcl, the Tcl language bindings are important.

 There are many other source files.
-Each has a suscinct header comment that describes its purpose and role within the larger system.
+Each has a succinct header comment that describes its purpose and role within the larger system.